ChristianBega/ChristianBega/README.md

-Hi 👋 I'm Chris, a full stack web developer with over 3 years of experience building responsive React single-page applications.
+Hi 👋 I'm Chris, <br/>
+A full stack web developer with over 3 years of experience building responsive React single-page applications.

 My development journey started with teaching myself HTML, CSS, and JavaScript basics.
 That initial spark of interest grew into a passion that led me to Denver University's Full Stack bootcamp.
 During my time there, I had the opportunity to collaborate with other developers to plan, build, and deploy real-world projects that solidified my full stack capabilities.